18th. of March, 2019

 The windmill-like-thing was created in honour of an indigenous woman called La Gaitana.
 Her story is another gruesome tale.
 A certain Pedro de Añasco was sent to the area to found a town.
 The first thing he did was summon the indigenous chiefs and demand tribute.
 This didn't didn't have the desired effect.
 So Pedro thought it might be a good idea to kill a young man, by burning him alive, in front of the crowd.

 Gaitana, the mother of that man, was in that crowd and needless to say she wasn't happy, proceeded to unite lots of warriors.
 They captured Añasco and spooned out his eyes.
-Next, they perforated his lower jaw below the tong and threaded a rope through the gap.
+Next, they perforated his lower jaw below the tongue and threaded a rope through the gap.
 Then they dragged him by that rope from village to village until he was dead.

 The big head is called El Mohan.